 Even though it may mean you need a larger unit, don’t cram too much into your boxes.
 Overpacked boxes are not only difficult to move, they can result in damage to the items within.
 So pack them full to avoid cardboard box collapse, but not too full!

-Label anything you will want to retrieve in the near future.
+Label anything you will want to retrieve shortly.

 If you know you’ll want some of your items taken out of storage before others, label them to be kept near the front of the unit for easy access.
 If you are working with a team of movers, they will be able to retrieve and deliver those items easily without needing to disturb everything else!